Glass Walls

 Interior and Exterior Walls

-With a variety of new designs, textures, sizes, and even colors, glass blocks and glass bricks are being used to create striking, modern glass walls in commercial and residential spaces — from chic retail spaces and impressive restaurants to stylish offices and distinctive homes.
+With a variety of new designs, textures, sizes, and even colors, glass wall blocks and glass bricks are being used to create striking, modern glass walls in commercial and residential spaces — from chic retail spaces and impressive restaurants to stylish offices and distinctive homes.
 The recently remodeled Chanel boutique in Amsterdam, for example, features a glass brick facade on its lower two levels that gradually morphs to full masonry brick as it ascends toward the top of the building.
 The St. Ann’s Warehouse arts space in Brooklyn, New York, features nearly 3,000 square feet of glass bricks surrounding its top story, streaming light into the space during the day and serving as a beacon when lit from inside at night.

 In distinctive houses — especially those with contemporary or mid century modern design — architects and homeowners are installing entire walls of contemporary glass block to open living spaces to natural light and the outdoors, while sacrificing only as much privacy as desired.
 In residential bathrooms, where functional glass block has been used for windows and shower enclosures for decades, designers and homeowners are creating fresh and modern new glass block looks that are a far cry from the utilitarian shower stalls of decades past: Colored glass block privacy walls, tub windows, vanity backsplashes, and exterior shower walls with varying textures that provide privacy yet offer transparency and sunlight, are some functional, beautiful examples of new aesthetics.